2026 New Jersey Butterfly Club Field Trips

 OTHER POSSIBLE TRIPS THAT COULD BE ARRANGED ON WEEKDAYS: These could be Flash Trips or scheduled in advance by popular demand only, so let Wade know.

-Our goal species here is Henry’s Elfin but many others are likely to be seen, including American Copper, Juniper Hairstreak, azures, and American Lady.
-Good birding, too!
+Our target species here are Hoary Elfin and Hessel’s Hairstreak but many others are likely to be seen, including Brown Elfin, Pine Elfin, American Copper, Juniper Hairstreak, sundry azures, Sleepy Duskywing, and American Lady.
+Good spot for Pine Snake and other herps.

 We will walk the Summit Trail looking for early butterflies like Tiger Swallowtail, Falcate Orangetip, Spring Azure, Juniper Hairstreak, White-M Hairstreak, Eastern Comma, Mourning Cloak, Sleepy Duskywing, and Juvenal’s Duskywing.
 At the same time we will see many species of spring ephemeral wildflowers in this lovely, little-visited, mature deciduous forest that so far has relatively few invasive plants.
 Botany-savvy members will be on hand to ID plants.
 Trail is quite steep on the way up, but level at the top where we spend most of our time.